Are you keeping your dog confined in one room while at work or away for the day? Here are my Dos and Don’ts for dog-proofing a room!

 My DOs on keeping a dog confined in one room…

 DO consider safety first!
-Remove potential dangers: electrical cords, old carpet, household cleaners – anything that can get knocked over, easily swallowed, chewed, etc. DON’T overlook the everyday items – plastic bags, batteries, paper clips, rubber bands, etc.
+Remove potential dangers: electrical cords, old carpet, household cleaners – anything that can get knocked over, easily swallowed, chewed, etc. DON’T overlook the everyday items – plastic bags (including poop bags), batteries, paper clips, rubber bands, etc.

 DO think about your dog’s habits!
-For instance, does he or she tend to chew on almost everything?
+For instance, does he tend to chew on almost everything?
+Does he like to dig?
 Remove any items that may trigger those habits.

 DO keep your dog entertained!
 Leave toys and chews to keep him or her busy and mentally stimulated.